Exhibition Chiaroscuro Printmaking

 Can't play the medias?
 Download Flash Player.

-Its sources include recent research into color engraving pigments and watermarks jointly carried out by the Bibliothèque Nationale de France and the Center for Research and Restoration of the Museums of France (C2RMF).
+Its sources include recent research into the pigments and watermarks used in printmaking, jointly carried out by the Bibliothèque Nationale de France and the Center for Research and Restoration of the Museums of France (C2RMF).

 Séverine Lepape, Department of Prints and Drawings.